Call us 0333 370 4333

 • images or words (whether on the blade or handle) that suggest that it is to be used for the purposes of violence.

 In a previous article, we explained that whilst possession of a Zombie Knife had been made illegal in 2016, sales continued.
-Even with the increase in sales retailers avoided breaking legal restrictions by removing any images or words, being the third requirement of the statutory definition.
+Even with the increase in retailers avoiding breaking legal restrictions by removing any images or words, in-line with the third requirement of the statutory definition.

 The first two requirements of the definition are clear and uncontroversial, but the third one has attracted judicial attention in the recent Case of T – V – CPS [2024] EWHC 470 (Admin).